Pratik-Panigrahi/MY-PROJECTS/README.md

 # MY-PROJECTS(ML)
-a comlete data analysis on various types of projects using different kind of machine learnig algorithms
+A complete data analysis on various types of projects using different kind of machine learnig algorithms.